-Norton says Android security threats are only going to get worse
+Norton says Android security threats are only going to get worse54

 According to Norton, the increasing malware problem on the Android OS is only going to get worse.
 They explain that Android has three key features that make it a target: it's an open platform, it's monetizable, and it is increasingly ubiquitous.